renan-souza/renan-souza.github.io/_includes/events.md

-# Talks, Presentations, and Events Participation
+# Talks, Presentations, and Participation in Events

 Please, feel free to reach me if you need a presentation not available here.